-Fee-free: Emigrant Direct does not charge monthly service fees for account holders, so your savings won’t get slowly drained if you leave the account alone over time.
+- Fee-free: Emigrant Direct does not charge monthly service fees for account holders, so your savings won’t evaporate if you leave the account untouched for extended periods.

-Online-only: Emigrant Direct is an online-only bank.
+- Online only: Emigrant Direct is an online-only bank.
 You can’t visit a branch, but you can do pretty much everything you need on the website, and helpful customer service representatives are available by phone.
-You can mail in your initial deposit, but after that, you’ll need to deposit funds electronically.
+You can mail in your initial deposit, but after that, you need to deposit funds electronically.

-Spending your money: If you want the ability to access funds with a debit card (or an online checking account with the same institution), Emigrant Direct might not be the best fit for you.
-Look to others like CapitalOne 360 or Ally Bank for additional features.
+- Spending your money.
+If you want the ability to access funds with a debit card (or an online checking account with the same institution), Emigrant Direct might not be the best fit for you.
+Look to others such as CapitalOne 360 or Ally Bank for additional features.

-Mobile deposits: To win the hearts of tech-savvy customers, Emigrant Direct has to overcome a significant hurdle: Emigrant customers cannot deposit checks with a mobile device.
-These days, most large online banks—and even brick-and-mortar institutions—offer this service.
+- Mobile deposits.
+To meet the needs of today’s customers, Emigrant Direct must overcome a significant hurdle: Emigrant customers cannot deposit checks with a mobile device.
+These days, most large online banks—and even small brick-and-mortar institutions—offer this service.

 - Contact information, including full name and mailing address